Being Human in the Age of AI

 • The economics back this: as AI makes prediction cheap, the value of human judgement rises, because a prediction is useless until a human decides what to do with it.

-• In the largest creativity study to date, leading AI beat the average person — but the most creative humans still beat every model, and the gap widened at the top.
+• In the largest creativity study to date, leading AI beat the average person, yet the most creative humans still beat every model, and the gap widened at the top.

 • Encountering AI does not dilute our humanity.
 It sharpens our insistence on it.